mschwager/py-httptemplate/README.md

 With this you can:

 * Do asynchronous things, handle many connections, web scale!
+* Build that blog you've been dreaming of... but with Python!
 * Integrate with PostgreSQL via [aiopg](https://aiopg.readthedocs.io/en/stable/), or MySQL via [aiomysql](https://aiomysql.readthedocs.io/en/latest/).
 Do database-y things, maintain state!
 * Avoid repetitive structuring of your CRUD apps.
 Base it off this template!
+* Place it behind [nginx](https://www.nginx.com/).
+Load balance!
+Serve static content!
+Add HTTP headers!
+Use SSL/TLS!

 # Installing